High Spirits (short story collection)

-Robertson Davies was Master of Massey College at the University of Toronto in Toronto, Ontario from 1963 until 1981.
-Shortly after founding the College, he decided that he would tell a ghost story at the College's annual Christmas party — its Gaudy Night — as an entertainment.
-The telling of a ghost story became a tradition, and for eighteen years Davies wrote a new story, which he read out at the Gaudy Night celebration.
+Davies was Master of Massey College at the University of Toronto in Toronto, Ontario from 1963 until 1981.
+Shortly after founding the College, he began to tell a ghost story at the College's annual Christmas party — its Gaudy Night — as an entertainment.
+The ghost story became a tradition, and for eighteen years Davies wrote a new story to read aloud at the Gaudy Night celebration.

-After Davies' retirement from Massey College, the eighteen stories were collected and published in the book High Spirits.
+After Davies' retirement from Massey College, the eighteen stories were collected and published as High Spirits.